 A majority of our revenue and many of our expenses are recognized outside of the United States, except for inventory purchases, a significant portion of which are primarily transacted in U.S. dollars from vendors in the United States.
-The local currency of each of our Subsidiaries' primary markets is considered the functional currency with the exception of our subsidiaries in Singapore and Venezuela.
+The local currency of each of our Subsidiaries' primary markets is considered the functional currency with the exception of our Asia product-distribution subsidiary in Singapore and our Venezuela subsidiary.
 All revenue and expenses are translated at weighted-average exchange rates for the periods reported.
 Therefore, our reported revenue and earnings will be positively impacted by a weakening of the U.S. dollar and will be negatively impacted by a strengthening of the U.S. dollar.
-Given the large portion of our business derived from Mainland China, South Korea and Japan, any weakening of these currencies negatively impacts reported revenue and profits, whereas a strengthening of these currencies positively impacts our reported revenue and profits, whereas a strengthening of these fluctuations on our future business, product pricing and results of operations or financial condition.
-During 2014 and the first quarter of 2015, the strengthening of the U.S. dollar against other currencies significantly impacted our financial results.
+Given the large portion of our business derived from Mainland China, South Korea and Japan, any weakening of these currencies negatively impacts reported revenue and profits, whereas a strengthening of these fluctuations on our future business, product pricing and results of operations or financial condition.
+During 2014 and the first nine months of 2015, the strengthening of the U.S. dollar against other currencies significantly impacted our financial results.

 We may seek to reduce our exposure to fluctuations in foreign currency exchange rates through the use of foreign currency exchange contracts and through intercompany loans of foreign currency.
 We do not use derivative financial instruments for trading or speculative purposes.
 We regularly monitor our foreign currency risks and periodically take measures to reduce the impact of foreign exchange fluctuations on our operating results.
-As of March 31, 2015, we held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately 1.8 billion Japanese yen (\$15.0 million as of March 31, 2015) to hedge forecasted foreign-currency-denominated intercompany transactions; and at March 31, 2014, we held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately 2.9 billion Japanese yen (\$28.0 million as of March 31, 2014) and 11 million euros (\$15.1 million as of March 31, 2015).
-Because of our foreign exchange contracts at March 31, 2015, the impact of a 10% appreciation or 10% depreciation of the U.S. dollar against the Japanese yen would not represent a material potential loss in fair value, earnings or cash flows against these contracts.
+As of September 30, 2015, we held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately 2.0 billion Japanese yen (\$16.7 million as of September 30, 2015) and 15.0 million euros (\$16.8 million as of September 30, 2015) to hedge forecasted foreign-currency-denominated intercompany transactions; and at September 30, 2014, we held forward contracts designated as foreign exchange yen (\$7.3 million as of September 30, 2014) and 7.0 million euros (\$8.8 million as of September 30, 2015, the impact of a 10% appreciation or 10% depreciation of the U.S. dollar against the Japanese yen or the euro would not represent a material potential loss in fair value, earnings or cash flows against these contracts.
 This potential loss does not consider the underlying foreign currency transaction or translation exposures to which we are subject.